 There are three formal deliverables constituting this assignment.
 Two of these are to be submitted in PDF format via the course website: a one-page outline and the report itself.
-The project outline is due on Week 3.
+The project outline is due on February 26, 2023, by 15:45 (IST).
 This outline should list the group members, and a short description of what you plan to do.
-The final report is due one week after the last class.
-The third graded component of the assignment will be a presentation of the group project, to be delivered in the last class (on Week 7).
-Late submission of the outline or report is penalized at the rate of 5% of the average class score per day, and failing to deliver the project presentation in class will result in a score of 0 on the corresponding grade component of the assignment.
+The final report is due on April 1, 2024, by 15:45 (IDT).
+The third graded component of the assignment will be a presentation of the group project, to be delivered via Zoom (scheduled between March 11-25, 2024, for each group).
+Late submission of the outline or report is penalized at the rate of 5% of the average class score per day, while failing to deliver the project presentation in class will result in a score of 0 on the corresponding grade component of the assignment.
 Failing to complete the assignment triggers an incomplete mark for the course.